sbvevo2025/smart-finance-assistant/smart_finance_project.md

 4. **GitHub Commit History**
    - At least one meaningful commit per week (Weeks 8–12) is expected.
    - Commits may include code, diary updates, or README improvements.

+5. **LMS Submission**
+   - A zip file of your final GitHub repository submitted to the LMS.

 ---